ferrilab/bitvec/book/dedication.md

 diagnosed with cancer for the third time.
 Developing the library gave me something into which to sink my attention and keep my mind from dwelling on his rapidly-progressing illness.
-I wrote the core pointer representation that enables `bitvec`’s current behavior at his side, in the last days that he remained conscious.
+I wrote the core pointer representation that enables `bitvec`’s modern behavior at his side, in the last days that he remained conscious.

 I never had the chance to explain to my dad what I was building.
 By the time it